 - Review Support for Faculty Scholar Award (SFSA) proposals and promote the program to encourage faculty from all disciplines to submit quality proposals.

-NOTE: The RPC will seek information from the office of the Vice President for Research (OVPR) and the Human Subjects Institutional Review Board (HSIRB) to maintain communications with those offices on issues directly related to them.
-Council recommendations are to be submitted to the Executive Board in the form of a report (see template).
-After review, the Executive Board may invite the council to initiate a memorandum of action (MOA) on which the recommendation(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+NOTE: The RPC will seek information from the office of the Office of Research and Innovation and the Human Subjects Institutional Review Board (HSIRB) to maintain communications with those offices on issues directly related to them.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The RPC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2018-19 academic year, no later than June 30, 2018.
+The RPC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2021-22 academic year, no later than June 30, 2021.